bcholodenko/Metadata-AI/README.md

 Metadata-AI tags and dates your scanned photos and videos automatically.
 Point it at a folder of scans and it figures out roughly when each photo was taken, what's in it, and where it was — then writes that information into the file so any photo app can use it.

 It runs entirely on your own computer using a local AI model.
 Nothing gets uploaded anywhere.
+Works on macOS, Linux, and Windows.

 ---